 You'll love this simple beet salad recipe with arugula, oranges, and feta, tossed in a lemony and bright Greek dressing!
-It's a restaurant-fancy salad that you can make at home any night of the week.
+Orange beet salad is a restaurant-fancy salad that you can make at home any night of the week.
 Make-ahead tips included below.

 Nutrition-packed cooked beets are earthy, sweet, and juicy.
 Slice them up and toss with peppery arugula, bright oranges, green apples, and some shallots, and you have yourself a fancy restaurant salad right at home!

-When I make this beet orange salad, I can not help but add two very Mediterranean elements: crumbles of creamy feta (trust me sweet beets and feta are a match made in heaven), and a handful of walnuts, which add crunch and some good omega-3 ALAs!
+When I make this beet orange salad, I can't help but add two very Mediterranean elements: crumbles of creamy feta (trust me, sweet beets and feta are a match made in heaven), and a handful of walnuts, which add crunch and some good omega-3 ALAs!

 Beet salad dressing so lemony and bright!